fraziermatthew/ImageAI/README.md

 !pip3 install https://github.com/OlafenwaMoses/ImageAI/releases/download/2.0.2/imageai-2.0.2-py3-none-any.whl
 ```

 A system performance test on the virtual machine prior to conducting the experiments produces a usage of general RAM free at 12.9 GB, processor size of 142.7 MB, and GPU RAM free at 11,441 MB.
+Links to models can be found [here](https://drive.google.com/drive/folders/1YsJelqbMTzqijU1sJYZNOBjeSGDHNfnA?usp=sharing).

 <a name="experiments"></a>
 ## Experiments